networknt/light-doc/content/tutorial/rest/swagger/petstore/test.md

 ```
 curl -k https://localhost:8443/abc
 ```

 And the result is:

 ```
 {"statusCode":404,"code":"ERR10007","message":"INVALID_REQUEST_PATH","description":"Request path cannot be found in the spec."}
 ```

-In fact, the specification is loaded into the framework at runtime and there is a module called Validator that does the validation against specification for headers, query parameters, uri parameters and body.
-It also supports validation using JSON schema with an independent library [json-schema-validator][]
+In fact, the specification is loaded into the service instance by the light-rest-4j framework at runtime and there is a module called [Swagger Validator][] that does the validation against specification for headers, query parameters, uri parameters and body.
+It also supports validation using JSON schema with an independent library [json-schema-validator][].

+Now the server is up and running, let's update generated config files to enable more features.
+First let's enable [security][] with OAuth 2.0 JWT token verification as built-in [microservices security][] set us apart from other microservice frameworks.

 [json-schema-validator]: https://github.com/networknt/json-schema-validator
 [Postman]: https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en
+[Swagger Validator]: /style/light-rest-4j/swagger-validator/
+[microservices security]: /architecture/security/
+[security]: /tutorial/rest/swagger/petstore/security/